despark/ignicms/readme.md

 ## Additional commands

 - Use the command `php artisan admin:resource` to create all necessary files for manipulating resources.
-You should specify the resource name.
+You should specify the resource name (in title case).

   **Example**